November 23, 2022

 But it’s not just employees that can learn from this experience – businesses that understand how to get the most from remote staff will be able to thrive as we all adapt to a new way of working.
-One way they can do this successfully is understanding what staff need in order to work to their best ability and supporting them.
+One way they can do this successfully is by understanding what staff needs in order to work to their best ability and supporting them.

 Whether it’s through regular check-ins to help employees feel cared for and encouraged, or prioritizing relationships over profits, businesses can learn a lot about how to work with their team for the future, not just during the pandemic.